Erin Houchin: Caucus memberships

 Following the November 2024 elections, Houchin won the internal House Republican Conference elections for secretary (the sixth-highest ranking post in the conference), defeating Mariannette Miller-Meeks of Iowa.

 Political positions

-Ukraine

-In 2023, Houchin voted to halt all U.S. military aid to Ukraine, in support of its defense against the Russian invasion.
-The amendment failed on a vote of 358-70, with all Democrats and a majority of Republicans voting no.
+In 2023, Houchin voted in favor of an amendment that would have halted all United States military aid intended to support Ukraine in its defense against the Russian invasion.
+The amendment failed on a vote of 358-70, with a majority of Republicans (149) and all Democrats (209) voting against it.

-Houchin later voted for a ban on a Center of Excellence in Ukraine which enhances NATO activities.
-That same year, Houchin was among 98 Republicans to vote for a ban on providing U.S. cluster munitions to Ukraine.

 Personal life

 Houchin's husband, Dustin, is a prosecutor for Washington County, Indiana.
-They have three children and live in Salem, Indiana, as of 2014.
+They have three children and lived in Salem, Indiana, as of 2014.
 Dustin ran for a judgeship on the Washington County Superior Court in 2022.
 Houchin is Protestant and attends Mount Tabor Christian church, a Restorationist church.